 Okay, so we know most of you would be happy not giving your lights a second thought, beyond when your bulb goes out and you have to replace it.
 Some special people, however, do think about it, and we’re some of those few.
 We’re constantly upgrading our knowledge of elements of design.

-Guess what, 2019 is fast approaching, and that means a whole new season in design.
+Guess what, 2020 is here, and that means a whole new season in design.
 This year, we believe it’s going to be all about atmosphere too, but in varying ways.
-Take a look at some of what we believe will be 2019’s top lighting trends.
+Take a look at some of what we believe will be 2020’s top lighting trends.

 Tripod Floor Lamps

 We’re sure you’ve already seen images of this lamp in all those “cool” magazines, interior design images and so on.
 They’re the hippest thing on the market, and one of the most unique.
 Three slim legs balancing a single, round shade.
 Do you want to upgrade your lighting?
 One of these unwieldy, awkward standing lamps will do the trick.